mrozycki/newt-lang-design/README.md

 This should take several weeks and end with freezing the design for the first version of Newt.

-### Implement the compiler
+### Implement the interpreter
-I have literally no idea how long this will take.
+At first an interpreter will be written in C++, as this is easier and faster to write than an actual compiler.

 ### Complete the language documentation and write tutorials
-This may be done in parallel to implementing the compiler, as at this point the design should be frozen.
+This may be done in parallel to implementing the interpreter, as at this point the design should be frozen.

 ### Write a simple IDE
-By 'simple' I mean text editor with syntax highlighting plus a compile button.
+By 'simple' I mean text editor with syntax highlighting plus a run button.

-### Further development of the IDE and compiler
+### Further development of the IDE and the interpreter
-This would include optimising the compiler and the generated code, possibly rewriting it in Newt, adding features to the IDE (autoindentation, syntax autocomplete) and bugfixes in both.
+This would include optimising the interpreter, possibly writing a compiler (either to native code via GNU Assembler or JVM bytecode) in Newt, adding features to the IDE (autoindentation, syntax autocomplete) and bugfixes in both.

 ### Start working on the second version of the language
 Concurrently to further development of the first version.
 Possibly thinking